WGBH-MLA/AAPB2/app/views/exhibits/witnessing-new-mexico/2-reclaiming-histories.md

 **[*Illustrated Daily*, "AIDS"](/catalog/cpb-aacip-006d5989b8a) (KNME-TV, Albuquerque, NM, May 9, 1985)**

-New Mexico AIDS cases are increasing faster than the national pattern.
+At the time of broadcast, New Mexico AIDS cases were increasing faster than the national pattern.
 The two-part special *Illustrated Daily*, "AIDS" presents new understanding about AIDS research.

 **[*At Week's End*, "Women with AIDS"](/catalog/cpb-aacip-191-53wstws8) (KNME-TV, Albuquerque, NM, October 12, 1992)**